 The VIN reports:

-“Dr. Crawford said that regardless of Merck’s role in calling attention to the disease, documented infections are occurring.
+“Dr Crawford said that regardless of Merck’s role in calling attention to the disease, documented infections are occurring.
 She said the company is making worthwhile contributions to scientific understanding of the disease.”

 When the dust settled in 2011, it appeared that canine influenza wasn’t that big a deal after all.
-Dr. David Lewis, director of consultation services at Antech Diagnostics and a consultant on VIN, said his lab saw no unusual flu activity outside of the New York City area in 2011.
+Dr David Lewis, director of consultation services at Antech Diagnostics and a consultant on VIN, said his lab saw no unusual flu activity outside of the New York City area in 2011.

 The veterinary associations also have a pro-vaccination agenda.
 Animal vaccine researcher Dr Ronald Schultz says, “Few or no scientific studies have demonstrated a need for cats or dogs to be revaccinated.”
 Dr Schultz published An Ideal (But Not Proven) Immunization Schedule for Dogs and Cats in 1978 and followed up with research where dogs where challenged with exposure to Distemper, Adenovirus and Parvovirus, anywhere from one to 11 years after vaccination.
 Every single dog was protected when exposed to the virus.

-“The results from this limited group of dogs clearly demonstrated the Norden modified live vaccines providedimmunity for at least 11 years against CDV and CPV-2″ says Dr. Schultz.
+“The results from this limited group of dogs clearly demonstrated the Norden modified live vaccines providedimmunity for at least 11 years against CDV and CPV-2″ says Dr Schultz.

 “Profits are what vaccine critics believe is at the root of the profession’s resistance to update its protocols.
-Without the lure of vaccines, clients might be less inclined to make yearly veterinary visits.
+Without the lure of vaccines, clients are less inclined to make yearly veterinary visits.
 Vaccines add up to 14 percent of the average practice’s income, AAHA reports, and veterinarians stand to lose big.
 I suspect some are ignoring my work,” says Schultz, who claims some distemper vaccines last as long as 15 years.
 “Tying vaccinations into the annual visit became prominent in the 1980s and a way of practicing in the 1990s.
 Now veterinarians don’t want to give it up.”

 Learn more about the AAHA vaccine guidelines.